 I was born in Atlanta, Georgia on March 1, 1963, the son of Carlton J. Roper and Mary Ruth Skelton Roper of Hartwell, Georgia.
-I have three lovely daughters, Taylor, Payton and Kelsey.
+I am blessed with my beautiful wife Kimberly and three lovely daughters, Taylor, Payton and Kelsey.

 I attended the University of Alabama on a football scholarship where I played for the legendary Paul “Bear” Bryant.
 As a linebacker, I lettered in 1981, 1983, through 1985, and played in three bowl games, specifically the Cotton Bowl, Sun Bowl, and Aloha Bowl.

 As a student athlete, I graduated in 1985 with a Bachelor of Science Degree in Commerce and Business Administration.
 With my playing days over and Bachelor Degree in hand, I applied to law school.
 I attended Cumberland School of Law in Birmingham, Alabama, beginning in 1986 and graduating in 1989.
 Prior to my graduation from law school, I took the Georgia Bar and successfully passed it.

 In May of 1989, I arrived in North Carolina and began my internship with the law firm of Moody, Moody, and Williams.
 I took the North Carolina Bar examine in February of 1990, and passed it.
 Because I played for “The University” in the State of Alabama, I wanted to obtain my law license there.
 As a result, I took the Alabama Bar Exam in the summer of 1990 and passed it.

 Currently I am a member in good standing with the Georgia, Alabama and North Carolina State Bars.
 I am also a member of the following entities: North Carolina Advocates for Justice, North Carolina Bar Association, Chatham County Bar Association and the 15-B Judicial District, Middle District in North Carolina and United States Supreme Court Bar.